The Nevermoor series

+The Nevermoor Series is a fantasy children's book series written by Australian author Jessica Townsend.
+The series centres around Morrigan Crow, a cursed child living in the Wintersea Republic fated to die on the last day of the year, Eventide.
+When it comes time for her to die on Eventide day, she is saved by Jupiter North and taken to the city of Nevermoor, where Jupiter is a hotel owner and member of the Wundrous Society, a prestigious institution where each member has a "knack", a supernatural ability that allows them to be better than average.

-All three existing books in the series have been adapted into Audiobook format, having been read by Gemma Whelan.
-Nevermoor: The Trials of Morrigan Crow was published by Little, Brown and Company on October 10, 2017 in Australia and October 31, 2017 in the United States, with the cover art having been done by Jim Madsen.
+Nevermoor: The Trials of Morrigan Crow was published by Little, Brown and Company on October 10, 2017, in Australia and October 31, 2017, in the United States, with cover art by Jim Madsen.
 The next book, Wundersmith: The Calling of Morrigan Crow, was released on October 30 and November 13, 2018, in Australia and the U.S., respectively.
-After a delayed late 2019, and later early 2020 release date, Hollowpox: The Hunt for Morrigan Crow was published on September 29, 2020 in Australia, October 15, 2020 in the United Kingdom, and October 27, 2020 in the United States.
-The fourth book, Silverborn: The Mystery of Morrigan Crow, is set to be released in October 2023.
+After a delayed late 2019, and later early 2020 release date, Hollowpox: The Hunt for Morrigan Crow was published on September 29, 2020, in Australia, October 15, 2020, in the United Kingdom, and October 27, 2020, in the United States.
+All three existing books in the series have been adapted into audiobook format, read by Gemma Whelan.
+The fourth book, Silverborn: The Mystery of Morrigan Crow, originally supposed to be released in late 2022, was delayed multiple times, and eventually published in Australia on April 30, 2025.

+The series has received positive reviews, praising the plot, character development, and themes.
+Kirkus Reviews said of the first installment in the series, "[it's] not genre-shattering but a solid read for genre fans."

+In 2017, film rights to Nevermoor: The Trials of Morrigan Crow were sold to 20th Century Fox, with Drew Goddard set to produce the movie and write the screenplay.
+The film later moved to Paramount Pictures with Michael Gracey attached to direct.